gtancev/gtancev/README.md

-- I am a quantitative scientist/engineer specialized in the design, development, and optimization of products and processes with keen interest in digitalization.
+I am a quantitative scientist/engineer specialized in the design, development, and optimization of products and processes with keen interest in digitalization.

-- BSc/MSc ETH in Chemical and Bioengineering
-- CAS ETH in Computer Science (Machine Intelligence)
-- PhD in Electronic Engineering

 <!---
 gtancev/gtancev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.